• The most comprehensive China tour with the best quality-price ratio;

 Day 15 Shanghai – Guilin (flight) – Yangshuo (Coach) (B L D)

 After breakfast, fly to Guilin by air then transfer to Yangshuo by coach.
 Yangshuo is a famous village in China.
 Enjoy the excellent show “Impression Liu San Jie” (CAD60 p.p..
 Any payment made after departure, the price will be RMB400 p.p.).

 Hotel: Yangshuo Jasper International Hotel (5 stars)or similar

 Day 16 Yangshuo – Guilin (B L D)

-Visit in Yangshuo, cruise on River Li and visit the beautiful countryside of Yangshuo.
+Visit in Yangshuo, Bamboo raft on River Li and visit the beautiful countryside of Yangshuo.
 Transfer back to Guilin by coach, city tour and rest up in hotel.

 Hotel: Guilin Grand link Hotel (5 stars) or similar